-How to set up an epic lead distribution system for your sales team in 2022
+How to set up an epic lead distribution system for your sales team

 So new leads are flowing into your sales pipeline and generating more revenue for your business.
 But where will they go from there?